typed-macro/typed-macro/README.md

   // give macro a handler
   .withHandler(({ path, args }, { template, types }) => {
     const msg = run(() => {
+      // you can throw errors directly; the error message with the row number and col number
+      // of the macro call currently being expanded will be in the terminal.
-      if (args.length === 0) throw new Error('empty arguments is invalid')
-      const firstArg = args[0]
+      // so you don't have to worry about telling users where the wrong code is. if (args.length === 0) throw new Error('empty arguments is invalid') const firstArg = args[0]
       if (!types.isStringLiteral(firstArg))